 Never underestimate live bait when you’re fishing for crappie.
 Minnows, worms, insects—just about anything can catch a crappie’s attention.
 You don’t have to worry about the color of the bait, and you’re only throwing them what they would be eating anyway.
 Minnows are hands-down the favorite used by most, and some even tip a jig with a live minnow for a double-whammy.

-The best thing about crappie baits is that they aren’t expensive, so you can fill up a small, dedicated fishing tackle box to carry with you and swap out as necessary, and not worry if you snag and lose one.
+The best thing about crappie baits is that they aren’t expensive, so you can fill up a small, dedicated fishing tackle box or a tackle bag like the Plano Guide Series 2.0 bag to carry your bait with you and swap out as necessary, and not worry if you snag and lose one.
 If one isn’t working, swap it out, and you’ll be catching slabs in no time.